Umbura/ptr2e-super-effective-announcer/README.md

 ## Asset Attribution

 The bundled announcement audio and animation are derived from Heroes of Newerth resources distributed through [Project KONGOR Open Source](https://github.com/Project-KONGOR-Open-Source).
 Heroes of Newerth intellectual property belongs to Garena.

-This module is an independent Foundry VTT integration for PTR2e and is not affiliated with Garena or Project KONGOR.